answer008/learngit/readme.txt

-Git version 1.0
+This is Git version 1.0
-Git version 2.0
+This is Git version 2.0